-After half a lifetime of travelling the world on my own terms, this is the personal advice I would give to any first time backpacker or anyone thinking of setting off on their own round the world adventure, because it is the exact advice I wish I had when I started my own gap year for the first time.
+I have been travelling the world for over 20 years and have gained a lot of travel experience in that time.
+Thaat doesn’t mean I didn’t make my fair share of travel mistakes when I set out on my first gap year though, and after half a lifetime of travelling the world on my own terms this is the personal advice I would give to anyone thinking of setting off on their own round the world adventure, because it is the exact advice I wish I had when I started my own very first gap year.

 There is so much more to planning a backpacking trip than simply walking you through the logistics of how to plan an itinerary or book a flight.
 It doesn’t matter whether you are planning a year long RTW gap year or a short snap year to Thailand or Peru, you have to do more than be able to organise your tickets and insurance, you need to develop the right mindset too.

 So on top of all the practical logistical advice, here is some of the advice I give to all first time backpackers and those dreaming of independent travel for the first time, and the same tips I wish someone had told me before I started my own backpacking adventures.